 Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

-Clad in a dazzling white shirt, Nicolás Maduro is standing at a podium, grinning through his mustache, and waving his hands at his supporters.
+Clad in a dazzling white shirt, Nicolás Maduro is standing at a podium, grinning through his mustache and waving his hands at his supporters.

 "Hands off Venezuela, Mr. Imperator Donald Trump!" he shouts, waving his hands still more, to emphasize his point.
 "Get out of Venezuela, imperial Yankee!"